Tale152/big_data_assignment_2/README.md

 ## Versions implemented
 ### Centroids selection (-cs)
-- **first_n**: selects from the beginning of the data Array as many centroids as specified by -cn
+- **first_n**: selects from the beginning of the data Array as many centroids as specified by -cn.
+- **evenly_spaced**: selects a specified number of centroids evenly spaced in the data vector.

 ### Map-reduce (-mr)
 - **default**:<br />